-An easement is the right of a party to legally access and/or use a portion of someone else’s real property for a limited purpose.
-A familiar example of easements includes the areas needed to run gas or power lines beneath a property – and the utility company’s right to dig in order to reach these for whatever reason.
+Easements give people a right to access or use someone else’s land for a limited purpose.
+A familiar example of easements includes the areas needed to run gas or power lines beneath a property – and the utility company’s right to dig to reach those lines for whatever reason.

-In Arizona easements are established in a number of ways.
-Sometimes they are created expressly, by contract, deed, or other written agreement.
-Sometimes they are formed by necessity, such as when a parcel of property is “landlocked” and the owner needs some way to access it.
-And sometimes they are earned by “prescription,” which means the party to which the easement applies has been using it that way openly for at least ten years.
-And then there is the concept of “implied easement.”
+Under Arizona law, you can establish an easement in several different ways.
+Sometimes people create easements expressly, by contract, deed, or other written agreement.
+In other cases, people form easements due to necessity, such as when a parcel of property is “landlocked,” and the owner of the property needs some way to access it.
+People also may earn easements by “prescription,” which means they have been openly using the easement in a particular way for at least ten years.

-Implied easements are often thought of as “court-created” easements.
-This is because, for the most part, they are determined to be already in existence by a court that is overseeing a property dispute.
-The court will base this easement’s existence on the facts and circumstances of a property transfer, from which the court may determine that these indicate that the parties intended an easement to exist – or when, as mentioned above, such an easement is “necessary” – even if the parties did not write the easement into the deed or contract or record it in any other way.
-Often such implied easements occur when a landowner has subdivided a parcel of property and sold the smaller pieces without expressly defining how each property should be accessed.
+Implied easements are a subcategory of easements that many think of as “court-created” easements.
+For the most part, implied easements arise when a court overseeing a property dispute determines that they already are in existence.
+The court will base the easement’s existence on the facts and circumstances of a property transfer, from which it may determine that the parties intended an easement to exist – or when, as mentioned above, such an easement is “necessary” – even if the parties did not write the easement into the deed or contract or record it in any other way.
+Implied easements often occur when a landowner has subdivided a parcel of property and sold the smaller pieces without expressly defining how the new owners will access each piece of property.